 - Sausage - Pre-cooked smoked sausage can be substituted for andouille sausage.

 - Herbs - Italian seasoning works just as well!

 - Spice - This dish has a kick, so feel free to tone down the spice if you prefer milder flavors.
 Alternatively, you could make it spicier by adding a pinch of cayenne pepper.

 - Servings - Feed more people and make this dish go further by serving it over rice.

-Store leftovers in an air tight container in the refrigerator for 2-3 days.
-When reheating, microwave or cook in the oven on a low temperature until warmed through.
+Store leftovers in an air-tight container in the refrigerator for 2-3 days.
+When reheating, microwave or cook in the oven at a low temperature until warmed through.